sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 ---

-Also, thank you to folks at subreddit [/r/SQL](https://www.reddit.com/r/SQL/) fo the love.
+Also, thank you to folks at subreddit [/r/SQL](https://www.reddit.com/r/SQL/) for the love.